 It’s easy to see why businesses are tempted by cheaper credits.

-But although it seems that every carbon credit represents the same climate impact (1 carbon credit = 1 tonne of carbon dioxide removed or avoided) that’s not exactly true – and this difference in cost has huge implications for impact.
+But although it seems that every carbon credit represents the same climate impact (1 carbon credit = 1 tonne of carbon dioxide removed or avoided) that’s not exactly true – and this variation in carbon credit pricing has huge implications for impact.

-Varying carbon credit costs typically come down to varying types of projects.
+How much a carbon credit costs typically comes down to varying types of projects.

 For instance, you might notice that the project you found selling credits for $5 each is a renewable energy project, whereas the $500 per credit is a direct air capture project.